ivillarreal444/Semai-Lab-DFIR/Part4.md

 ## Steps
 In the previous scenario, we demonstrated an attack scenario involving poor security configurations and poor login credentials.
-This scenario then led to an exploit attempt that became unsuccessful by the end of it, but also led into our next scenario involving malware.
+This scenario then led to an exploit attempt that became unsuccessful by the end of it, but also led into our next scenario involving malware, which will lead into the "Malware Analysis" section of the project where we begin to reverse-engineer malware in order to determine what it's exactly doing.

+**Malware 1**
+For this scenario, I'm using a [malware sample](https://github.com/k-perrino/malware-workshop-acm-w) provided to me by the University of Texas at San Antonio's ACM-W club, which is a pretty fun club to get involved in (they also demonstrated the malware sample at a malware analysis workshop which was pretty cool).

+**NOTE: Before executing the malware, PLEASE be sure to isolate your environment from your entire network, or perhaps even disable internet connectivity from the VM entirely.
+I'm running a different pfsense setup for this environment as winlogbeat still requires an outbound connection to the ELK stack VM in order to work, so I want to disconnect the domain controller from everything but the ELK stack VM, for now.**

+Before we isolate the domain controller, we want to actually download and compile the malware first.
+Since the malware runs on a C file, we're going to have to compile it in order for it to run, but because of Elastic Security being a potential issue, there is a chance we'll have to find a way to compile and then immediately run the file right after compilation, hoping that Elastic Security won't be a problem once again, but first, let's install the C compiler.